dask/dask-blog/_posts/2019-07-02-very-large-svds.md

 Dask array has one of these approximation algorithms implemented in the [da.linalg.svd_compressed](https://docs.dask.org/en/latest/array-api.html#dask.array.linalg.svd_compressed) function.
-And with it we can compute the approximate SVD of some very large matrices, at least in theory.
+And with it we can compute the approximate SVD of very large matrices.

-I was recently working on a problem (explained below) and found that I was still running out of memory when dealing with this algorithm.
-There were two challenges that I ran into:
+We were recently working on a problem (explained below) and found that I was still running out of memory when dealing with this algorithm.
+There were two challenges that we ran into:

 1. The algorithm requires multiple passes over the data, but the Dask task scheduler was keeping the input matrix in memory after it had been loaded once